queryverse/ReadStat.jl/README.md

 DataRead.jl: Read files from Stata, SPSS, and SAS
 --

-The DataRead module uses libreadstat to parse binary and transport files from Stata, SPSS and SAS.
+The DataRead Julia module uses libreadstat to parse binary and transport files from Stata, SPSS and SAS.
 All functions return a DataFrame.

 To use the module, you first need to ensure that libreadstat.dylib is in Julia's load path.